marcellodesales/mcp-registry-and-gateway-ui/README.md

 ### Steps to add a new MCP server to the Gateway and Registry

+1. Option 1 (_recommended_): Use `Cursor` or your favorite MCP host of choice that supports SSE to add the MCP Gateway as a server as an MCP server and then simple ask it in naturla language to register a new MCP server and follow the prompts.

-1. Option 1: Use `/register` API (first call the `/login` API and not the secure cookie value), see steps in the [API endpoints](#api-endpoints-brief-overview) section.
+1. Option 2: Use `/register` API (first call the `/login` API and get the secure cookie value), see steps in the [API endpoints](#api-endpoints-brief-overview) section.
 Note the value for the `mcp_gateway_session` cookie from the `/login` API and then use it in `/register` API.
     ```bash
-    # set the passw
+    # Login to get the session cookie
     curl -X POST \
       -H "Content-Type: application/x-www-form-urlencoded" \
       -d "username=admin&password=$ADMIN_PASSWORD" \
-      -v \
+      -c cookies.txt \
       http://localhost:7860/login
     ```

-    Use the value of the `mcp_gateway_session` in the following command.
+    Use the value of the `mcp_gateway_session` in `cookies.txt` in the following command.
     ```bash
     # Set the session cookie value in a variable
     SESSION_COOKIE="session-cookie-from-login"

     # Use the variable in the curl command
     curl -X POST http://localhost:7860/register \
       -H "Content-Type: application/x-www-form-urlencoded" \
-    -H "Cookie: mcp_gateway_session=$SESSION_COOKIE" \
+      -b cookies.txt \
       --data-urlencode "name=My New Service" \
       --data-urlencode "description=A fantastic new service" \
       --data-urlencode "path=/new-service" \
+      --data-urlencode "proxy_pass_url=http://localhost:8004" \
       --data-urlencode "tags=new,experimental" \
+      --data-urlencode "num_tools=2" \
-    --data-urlencode "license=MIT" \
+      --data-urlencode "num_stars=0" \
-    --data-urlencode "is_python=true"
+      --data-urlencode "is_python=true" \
+      --data-urlencode "license=MIT"
     ```

-1. Option 2: Manually add a JSON file for your service in the `registry/servers` directory and then restart the Registry process.

 ## API Endpoints (Brief Overview)

+See the full API spec [here](./registry_api.md).

 *   `POST /register`: Register a new service (form data).
 *   `POST /toggle/{service_path}`: Enable/disable a service (form data).